swiftlang/swift-testing/Sources/Testing/Testing.docc/AddingComments.md

 quickly.
 Comments can be added to test declarations and the testing library will automatically capture and show them when issues are recorded.

-## Adding a code comment to a test automatically
+## Adding a code comment to a test

-The easiest way to include a comment on a test is by adding it as a regular Swift code comment placed immediately before the `@Test` attribute:
+To include a comment on a test or suite, write an ordinary Swift code comment immediately before its `@Test` or `@Suite` attribute:

 ```swift
 // Assumes the standard lunch menu includes a taco